silversunseven/Ansible/learning_RHCSA.md

 `chmod 440 /etc/sudoers.d/caladin`
 ___
 ## sticky bits and SETUID and SETGID bits
+*	<b>SetUID (Set User ID)</b>: When applied to an executable, it allows the process to run as the file’s owner (commonly used for root-owned programs), like `passwd`
+*	<b>SetGID (Set Group ID)</b>: When applied to a file, the process runs with the file’s group.
+When applied to a directory, files created inside inherit the directory’s group.
+*	<b>Sticky bit</b>: When applied to a directory, it ensures that only file owners can delete or rename their own files within a shared directory. like `/var/tmp`

 How i make sence of it
 ||||
 |-|-|-|